 North Saskatchewan River Valley

 There’s green space, and then there’s the North Saskatchewan River Valley, North America’s largest stretch of urban parkland.
-Cruise through it by foot, canoe, fatbike, snowshoe, cross-country ski or even segway.
+Looking for things to do outside in Edmonton?
+Your outdoor adventures start here.
+Cruise through the trails by foot, canoe, fatbike, snowshoe, cross-country ski or even segway.
+You can access the Edmonton river valley at various points throughout the city, including the 100 Street Funicular.
 At 22 times the size of New York City's Central Park, there is tons to explore.

 For a fun day’s outing, visit some of Edmonton's attractions along the river valley.
 For history lovers, step back 100 years at Fort Edmonton Park where you can experience four eras of Edmonton's past.
 Nestled in the heart of the valley is the Edmonton Valley Zoo with over 350 different animals to visit!
 Admire the pyramids of the Muttart Conservatory filled with beautiful gardens and species from Mexico to Madagascar (Note: the Muttart will be closing for renovations July 2019, and is scheduled to reopen in 2021).
 Or learn about nature and wild animals at the John Janzen Nature Centre.

 Take your river valley adventures up a notch when you explore the Commonwealth Walkway with the help of an interactive app and embark on the Quest for the Golden Key!
 Using the app, visitors can explore the river valley while reading and listening to one of five storylines (Indigenous, History, Family, River & Winter).
 Edmonton’s Commonwealth Walkway travels for 10 kilometres through the North Saskatchewan River Valley.
 From the Funicular to the Groat Bridge, the Walkway includes paths to the Indigenous Art Park, John Walter Museum and Alberta Legislature.